+We show some general properties of $k$-UDA states from the perspective of their marginal compatibility, range structure and local channel invariance.
+In particular, Lemma \ref{le:lr+(1-l)s_not2uda} gives several basic closure and invariance properties of the $k$-UDA property, including its behavior under tensor products, convex mixtures, range equivalence, and subsystem permutations.
+Lemma \ref{le:general_properties} further characterizes the structure of $k$-compatible states through their real and imaginary parts, range inclusion relations, and local channel transformations.
+These results provide a structural framework for analyzing $k$-UDA states and will serve as basic tools in the subsequent discussions.
+The proof of Lemmas \ref{le:lr+(1-l)s_not2uda} and \ref{le:general_properties} is given in Appendix \ref{app:lemma}.

 For any subspace $E\subseteq \bbC^m\ox \bbC^n$, the face of $E$ is defined as the set of all states whose range is contained in $E$.
-The following fact shows that if the face of $\cR(\rho)$ has a non-$k$-UDA state, then $\rho$ is not $k$-UDA.
-It is also shown that two states with the same range are $k$-UDA simultaneously, and that two global states are $k$-compatible, implying that their marginals are also $k$-compatible. \begin{lemma} Let $\r$ and $\s$ be two $n$-partite states.
+The following facts show that a state with non-$k$-UDA tensor marginals, or the face of $\cR(\rho)$ has a non-$k$-UDA state then $\rho$ is not $k$-UDA.
+It is also shown that two states with the same range, or up to a system permutation are $k$-UDA simultaneously, and that two global states are $k$-compatible, implying that their marginals are also $k$-compatible. \begin{lemma} Let $\r$ and $\s$ be two $n$-partite states.
 Then